 For example, forcing SSH and RDP to use user's email as account name for Directory logins:

-- If you are importing users via SCIM and want to use them to log in to PrivX, you also need to configure OIDC settings for SCIM directory.
+- If you are importing users via SCIM and want to use them to log into PrivX, enable and configure OIDC settings for the SCIM directory.

-To change which SCIM attribute to use for matching the user's subject, you can define attribute mapping for it.
-The example below maps SCIM user data 'mail' field to external_id.
+To specify a different SCIM attribute for matching the user's subject, define an attribute mappings under Advanced directory settings.
+The example below maps SCIM user data mail field to external_id.
 Note that external_id needs to be unique within the SCIM directory.

 PrivX supports SCIM protocol v2 and the following SCIM operations:

 Patch and Bulk operations are not supported yet.

 Multi-value attributes are currently supported only for user's groups.
 See supported attributes above.

 For user's group memberships, see "groups" and "title" attributes above.
 If your SCIM client does not support multi-value attributes, use "title" field instead.

 Supported authentication types:

 Multiple simultaneous SCIM directories are supported, which could be used for bringing in hosts from different sources.